yasp/yasp/doc/assembler.md

 * Cannot have the same name as a register or similiar names (b1, or b1000)
 * Cannot only contain alphanumeric characters, "_" and "-"
 * Cannot have the same name as an instruction or directive
-* Numbers are also permitted
+* Just numbers are also not allowed

 ### Example
 ```